microsoft/ContactCenterMessagingSDK-ios/README.md

 ## Initializing
 ### Initialize ContactCenterMessagingSDK
-You need to initialize the Omnichannel SDK with your omnichannel credentials and desired settings before doing any other operations.
+You need to initialize the contactCenterMessagingSDk with your omnichannel credentials and desired settings before doing any other operations.
 You can do this via initialize API.
 You can call this api using LiveChatMessaging class from ContactCenterMessagingSDK framework, either at startup, or at the desired point in your application flow.

 omniChannelConfig is mandatory.
 This includes your org details and other optional parameters that dictate chat behavior and what details are passed to the Agent.
 A detailed list of available parameters is below.